 Don’t heat the essential oil.

-Diffuse oils for aromatic use.
-When diffusing oils, use a diffuser that is made for essential oils.
-It shouldn’t heat the oil at all because that would denature it.
-Also, don’t put oils in humidifiers or nebulizers as those aren’t made of plastics of high enough grade to not be ruined by the oils.
+Diffuse oils are used for aromatic purposes.
+When diffusing oils, make sure you use a specifically designed diffuser for essential oils.
+It is not recommended to heat the oil at all because doing so will denature it.
+Also, avoid using oils in humidifiers or nebulizers because they are not built of plastic of a high enough quality to withstand the effects of the oils on them.

 Don’t apply near eyes, ears, and nose.

-Never ever put essential oils directly in the ears, eyes, or nose.
-Along those lines, when you apply essential oils topically on the kids, make sure they can’t touch the oils and then accidentally rub their eyes.
-If that ever happens, use fractionated coconut oil to ease the burn.
+Essential oils should never be applied to the skin or directly into the ears, eyes, or nose.
+In a similar vein, when applying essential oils topically to children, make sure that they are not able to touch the oils and then accidentally rub their eyes.
+If this happens to you, you can use fractionated coconut oil to soothe the burn.

 Store oils in a cool, dry place.